PX4/PX4-Avoidance/README.md

 ### Local Planner

+This section shows how to start the *local_planner* and use it for avoidance in mission or offboard mode.

-The local planner is based on the [3DVFH+](http://ceur-ws.org/Vol-1319/morse14_paper_08.pdf) algorithm.
+The planner is based on the [3DVFH+](http://ceur-ws.org/Vol-1319/morse14_paper_08.pdf) algorithm.
 To run the algorithm it is possible to

 * simulate a forward looking stereo camera running OpenCV's block matching algorithm